Bob Mathias

 Robert Bruce Mathias (November 17, 1930 – September 2, 2006) was an American decathlete, politician, and actor.
 Representing the United States, he won two Olympic gold medals in the Decathlon, at the 1948 and the 1952 Summer Games.
-As a Republican, he served in the US House of Representatives for California's 18th congressional district, for four terms from 1967 to 1975.
+As a Republican, he served in the U.S. House of Representatives for California's 18th congressional district, for four terms from 1967 to 1975.

 Early life and athletic career

 Mathias was born in Tulare, California, to a family with partial Greek lineage.
 He attended Tulare Union High School, where he was a classmate and long time friend of Sim Iness, the 1952 Olympic discus gold medalist.
 While at Tulare Union in early 1948, Mathias took up the decathlon at the suggestion of his track coach, Virgil Jackson.
 During the summer following his high school graduation, he qualified for the United States Olympic team for the 1948 Summer Olympics held in London.

 In the Olympics, Mathias's naïveté about the decathlon was exposed.
 He was unaware of the rules in the shot put and nearly fouled out of the event.
 He almost failed in the high jump but was able to recover.
 Mathias overcame his difficulties and with superior pole vault and javelin scores was able to push past Ignace Heinrich to win the Olympic gold medal.
 At age 17, he became the youngest gold medalist in a track and field event.

 Mathias continued to succeed in decathlons in the four years between the London games and the 1952 Summer Olympics in Helsinki.
 In 1948, Mathias won the James E. Sullivan Award as the nation's top amateur athlete, but because his scholastic record in high school did not match his athletic achievement, he spent a year at The Kiski School, a well-respected all-boys boarding school in Saltsburg, Pennsylvania.
 He then entered Stanford University in 1949, played college football for two years and was a member of Phi Gamma Delta fraternity.
 Mathias set his first decathlon world record in 1950 and led Stanford to a Rose Bowl appearance in 1952, the first nationally televised college football game.